rasmus-kirk/halo/documents/thesis/thesis.md

 \end{aligned}
 $$

-We never remove the mapping in $v$ thus the order is preserved for $v$ despite the fact that the stack $s$ can grow and shrink.
+We never remove the mappings in $v$ thus the order is preserved for $v$ despite the stack $s$ can grow and shrink.
 To show $t \sqsubseteq t'$ then is to investigate the remaining monotonic continuations for Surkål.

 # Bibliography